If you think you have been in close contact with someone who has COVID-19, you do not need to do anything.

 People at higher risk

-If you are at very high risk or high risk of serious illness from COVID-19, you should take extra care to watch out for symptoms.
-For example, if you have a weak immune system.
+If you are at a higher risk of serious illness from COVID-19, you should take extra care to watch out for symptoms.
+For example, if you have a weak immune system or an underlying health condition.